MrBoxik/auto-starter/README.md

 ## 🧩 Features

-- ⚡ Launch Any Application, File, or Folder at Startup
+- ⚡ Launch anything like file, folder, .lnk or application ... at Windows start-up
-- 📁 Support for Multiple Startup Items
-- 📝 Easy Add / Remove / Edit Startup Entries
+- 🔁 Multiple items supported, with ordering (Move Up / Move Down)
+- ▶️ “Run now” to test launching immediately
+- 💾 Config is saved atomically to items.json in app data directory
+- 🧲 Drag & drop support
+- 🔒 Safety: app will not allow adding itself to the list (avoids loops)

 ---